addy-dclxvi/almighty-dotfiles/README.md

 and other member of Linuxer Desktop Art (Our Local Ricing Community) for teaching me how to rice.
 The links above are pointed to their dotfiles repo.
 They have interesting stuff.
 I suggest You check them out :smile:

 - Dylan, NerdyPepper, Mohabaks, Eti, Chriptik, lovelybac0n, Anachron, and many other amazing guys from r/unixporn.
-I take some of their ideas and dotfiles.
+I took some of their ideas and dotfiles.

 - CrunchBang, BunsenLabs, and Archlabs Forums.
-I learn so much there, and meet amazing people like Matt, Nate, NixiePro, Head_on_a_Stick, Sector11, Nili, Glen, PackRat, Damo, JohnRaff, and many others.
+I learned so much there, and met amazing people like Matt, Nate, NixiePro, Head_on_a_Stick, Sector11, Nili, Glen, PackRat, Damo, JohnRaff, and many others.

 ## Motivational Quotes
 "The Linux philosophy is *'Laugh in the face of danger'*.
 Oops!
 Wrong One. *'Do it yourself'*.
 Yes, that's it." -- Linus Torvalds